Germany 2008 "For the Youth - Dinosaurs"

 Diplodocus is systematically classified in the order of lizard-hipped dinosaurs (Saurischia) and suborder of lizard-footed dinosaurs (Sauropoda), the giants of the Mesozoic, and the largest land-dwelling animals that have probably ever existed on Earth.

-The herbivorous Sauropods, including Diplodocus, lived during the Jurassic period, around 155-145 million years ago.
+The herbivorous Sauropods, including Diplodocus, lived during the Jurassic Period, around 155-145 million years ago.

 The slender body, the whip-shaped tail and the long, horizontal seemingly tiny skull of Diplodocus are typical features of the Sauropods.